ltshb/howto/DUAL_BOOT.md

 # 3. Make room for Linux with the Windows Disk Managment Tool

 I shrink my C: partition using Windows Disk Management Tool (see https://www.dell.com/support/article/de-ch/sln301754/how-to-install-ubuntu-and-windows-8-or-10-as-a-dual-boot-on-your-dell-pc?lang=en) and left the space unalocated.

 For my linux I left 128GB.

+⚠️ *Turns out that when using a lot docker, 128GB is not enough and I have to regularly purge my docker containers/images*

 # 4. Make a Ubuntu 20.04 USB Bootable